Azure/BatchSparkScoringPredictiveMaintenance/README.md

 Additionally, a notebook has been provided to examine the SPARK data frames constructed in the  `notebooks\1_data_ingestion.ipynb` execution.
 You can see this in your Azure Databricks Workspace through the UI `notebooks\1a_raw_data_exploring.ipynb` notebook.
 You must run the ingest data job for before running the exploration notebook cells.

+The exploration notebook details the simulated data sets we used for this predictive maintenance solution example.

-## Transform and manipulate the data
+## Manipulate and Transform the data

 Once the data is in place, we want to create analysis data sets.
 The manipulations and transformation used to create the training set to build the model, should be reused to test and calibrate the model and again reused on incoming production data to score new observations.